Low Income vs. Affordable Housing: What's the Difference?

 What Is Affordable Housing?

-Some affordable housing programs incentivize developers to create a specific amount of rentals below market value.
-The developer receives tax credits to help bring their project costs down in exchange.
+Some affordable housing programs incentivize developers to create a specific number of rentals below market value.
+The developer receives tax credits to help offset their project costs.

-What's the Difference Between Low Income vs. Affordable Housing?
+What's the Difference Between Low-Income and Affordable Housing?

 Although low-income and affordable housing sound the same, there are critical differences in these income-restricted programs.